 A tornado is a narrow, violently rotating column of air that extends from the base of a thunderstorm to the ground.
-Tornadoes are the most violent of all atmospheric storms and hence can cause serious damage.
-They occur during thunderstorms in minutes and are therefore very hard to predict.
-The strength of a tornado is determined by the so-called Fujita scale (F-Scale).
+Tornadoes are the most violent of all atmospheric storms, and with wind speeds that are capable of reaching 300 mph, a tornado can quickly cause serious damage.

 What is the Fujita Scale?

 Commonly known as the F-Scale, the Fujita scale is used to rate the strength of a tornado.

 Measured on a scale from F1-F5, it describes the tornado’s impact on human-built structures and vegetation.
 Click here to learn more about it.